phenomecentre/nPYc-Toolbox/docs/multivariate.rst

 	Figure 7.
 Heatmap of correlation to PCA scores for suitable metadata fields.

-These allow a quick assessment of whether any of the largest sources of variance in a dataset may have anayltical sources.
+These allow a quick assessment of whether any of the largest sources of variance in a dataset may have analytical sources.
 By default, any significant associations (correlation > 0.3 or Kruskal-Wallis p-value < 0.05) are plotted (see below), these default values can be amended by setting the "r_threshold" or "kw_threshold" when calling 'multivariateReport'.

 **Scores plots coloured by analytical parameters with potential association**

-Additionaly for any fields where the correlation or p-value (respectively) exceed the threshold (default thresholds *r_threshold=0.3*, *kw_threshold=0.05*) the PCA scores plots are generated with sample points coloured according to their values for the flagged analytical parameter (in this case *Run Order*):
+Additionally for any fields where the correlation or p-value (respectively) exceed the threshold (default thresholds *r_threshold=0.3*, *kw_threshold=0.05*) the PCA scores plots are generated with sample points coloured according to their values for the flagged analytical parameter (in this case *Run Order*):

 .. figure:: _static/multivariate_Fig9_scoresByRunOrder.svg
 	:width: 70%